arh-eu/gds-java-sdk/README.md

 Methods used for sending always contain multiple overloads (based on what values can be passed as their data), but they share these three overloads across the types:

- - One with the the appropriate `MessageData`, using default values for the header with a randomly generated message ID.
+ - One with the appropriate `MessageData`, using default values for the header with a randomly generated message ID.
  - One with a `String` and the `MessageData`, which sets the message ID to the specified string value.
  - One with a `MessageHeader` and a `MessageData`, allowing you to fully customise the message you want to send.